Zepbound diet plan: what to eat and avoid on Zepbound

 You can also up the protein content of your meals with toppings like hemp seeds, flax, protein powder, and nutritional yeast, Hleap-Knight says. “[All] are subtly flavored natural food components that are easy to sneak into recipes for extra protein and fiber.”

 “It’s also important to boost your fiber intake by eating plenty of whole vegetables, fruits, beans, nuts, and seeds,” Palinski-Wade says.
-“These fiber-rich foods not only help prevent constipation—a common side effect of GLP-1s—but they also provide essential nutrients and antioxidants to help protect against deficiencies.”
+“These fiber-rich foods not only help prevent constipation — a common side effect of GLP-1s — but they also provide essential nutrients and antioxidants to help protect against deficiencies.”

-Some research suggests that when losing weight, you should aim to get 45%–65% of your calories from carbohydrates, including 20–35 grams of fiber per day.
-Fiber increases feelings of fullness, in part because fiber-rich foods can take longer to chew but also since they’re more likely to fill up your stomach.
+Fiber is an important type of carbohydrate for weight loss, with experts recommending approximately 25–38 grams of fiber per day.
+Fiber increases feelings of fullness, in part because fiber-rich foods can take longer to chew but also because they’re more likely to fill up your stomach.
 Plus, fiber often shows up in foods that are lower in calories, such as fruits and vegetables, so you feel fuller even though you’re consuming fewer calories.

-Good examples of fibrous foods include:
+Good examples of high-fiber foods include:

 • Berries